Indonesian Woman Rescued After Being Held In Cave For 15 Years By Shaman

 “He would show her a photo of a man named Amrin, who he claimed was a jin, or genie.
 During sex, Amrin would then appear or enter Jago’s body,” Jago told police according to CNN.

-Sugeng, a village resident, said Jago tricked H by promising to marry her to a jin, according to The Jakarta Post.
+Sugeng, a village resident, said Jago tricked H by promising to marry her to a “jin,” according to The Jakarta Post.
 According to the resident, he kept H in the cave by telling her it was guarded by a jin, making her “afraid to run away.”

 The victim’s sister may have known about the captivity, according to The Jakarta Post.
 H’s sister is married to Jago’s son.
 A neighbor heard H’s sister and her husband having an argument, during which H’s sister threatened to report the kidnapping.
 The neighbor reported the argument to the police.